Fentanyl Treatment

 In the realm of opioids, it does not get much more potent or dangerous than fentanyl.
 This medication is a synthetic opioid reserved for the most extreme types of pain, such as cancer patients, post-surgical recovery and those undergoing lethal injection.
 It is similar to morphine in composition, but is approximately 50 to 100 times more powerful, and is now among the leading causes of overdose deaths in the United States.

 Fentanyl and other synthetic opioids are quickly becoming the dominant substance abuse threat facing the country.
-Overdose deaths involving the drug are up exponentially in most American states and account for around half of the overall opioid deaths in the country, according to data from the National Institute on Drug Abuse.
+Overdose deaths involving the drug are up exponentially in most American states and accounted for 68% of the overall reported opioid deaths in the country, according to the Center for Disease Control and Prevention (CDC).
 If you or someone you care about has fallen victim to fentanyl addiction, it is crucial that you seek help immediately.
-Call iRecovery today at 855-770-0581 to start exploring your treatment options now.

 Like other types of powerful prescription opioids, fentanyl addiction can very often start with a prescription for a legitimate pain issue.
 This drug is sometimes given to people who have tolerance to even the most potent prescription painkillers, and can create an easy and wide-open gateway for addiction and withdrawal.
 Fentanyl’s comparatively higher potency almost immediately hijacks the brain’s chemistry causing patients to crave it even when their pain has already started to subside.
 Once people become addicted, but can no longer receive their regular supply from their doctor, they resort to any and all measures to satisfy their unrelentingly intense cravings.
 Others simply start by unwittingly taking other drugs that are cut with a variety of fentanyl, and do not even know what they are taking until it is too late.